m-theis/riverpod_dependencies/README.md

 - [Freezed](https://pub.dev/packages/freezed) and
 - [Freezed Annotation](https://pub.dev/packages/freezed_annotation) for model generation.

-## Requirements 🚀

-Before you move forward, be sure to have
-- all dependencies mentioned above added to your project trough your pubspec.yaml

 ## How to use 🚀

 First create your mason project by running `mason init` on any folder that you want.